-The on-going flurry of requests to connect on LinkedIn compels me to write this post.
+The on-going deluge of requests to connect on LinkedIn compels me to explain why we may not be connected.

 #1.
 I don’t know you

-Never heard of you… no clue why I should add you to my network.
-Then I google you and don’t find much and what I do find is vague.
+Never heard of you… have no clue why I should add you to my network.
+I googled you and didn’t find much… and what I did find was vague.

 #2.
 You use the “default” LinkedIn profile photo

 DUH!
-We’d be Tweedle-Dumb and Tweedle-Dumber if we connected.
-And guess who’d be dumber?
+We’d be Tweedle-Dumb and Tweedle-Dumber if I connected.
+Guess who’d be dumber?

 #3.
 You compete with one of my connections

-First-degree connections on LinkedIn can lead directly to partnerships, sales, and startup funding.
-If I already have one or two connections in your area of expertise, I’m probably not going to add another one.
+First-degree connections on LinkedIn can lead to partnerships, sales, and startup funding.
+If I already have one or two connections in your area of expertise, I’m probably not going to add another.

 That goes double for startups.
-I mentor and advise more than a dozen startups… others are clients and there’s a bunch I like just because.
-I’m not going to connect with a competitor to any of them.
+I mentor and advise more than a dozen startups.
+Others are clients and there’s a bunch I like just because.
+I am not going to connect with a direct competitor to any of them.

 #4.
 My LinkedIn network is curated

-I maintain a policy of connecting with people I really know… and I define “really know” as:
+I maintain a policy of connecting with people I really know… and “really know” is defined as:

-- someone in my network says you’re great… and I trust what they say because I know their standards
+- someone in my network says you’re great and I trust what she or he says because I know her or his standards.

-- I read your profile and think you’re really cool.
-Hey… I’m human!
+- I read your profile and I think you’re really cool.

-The quality of my connections is important when it’s time to make an introduction, or provide a recommendation or referral.
+The quality of my connections is important when it’s time to make introductions, or provide a recommendation or referral.

-I have a small network of people I actually know, instead of a large network of people I barely know.
-This serves my connections best when they need help… and creates more meaningful relationships for everyone.
+I have a small LinkedIn network of people I know, instead of a large network of people I barely know.
+This policy serves my connections best when they need help and it creates more meaningful relationships for everyone.

 So how can we connect?